- M -

 compass also called boussole

-picture at right) is being described together with the pocket compasses
+picture at right) is described in the department of Pocket compasses

-because of its form and similarities with other products (see LUFFT,
+because of its shape and some similarities with other instruments (see

 BUSCH etc.) although it is a marching compass as far as its function is